-What is a desiccant dryer?
+What is an adsorption dryer?

 Key Features